Courses

 We welcome both beginners and seasoned practitioners.
 The invitation is to meet, listen, and learn about yourself and others in a space free from judgment and criticism.

-MASP Mindful Campus is a pass/fail class that meets for ninety minutes, once a week, over an eight-week period.Ìý
+MASP Mindful Campus is a pass/fail class that meets for ninety minutes, once a week, over an eight-week period.

 Questions?

-If you are unable to find answers on our FAQ page, please contact the MASP staffÌývia email (masp@colorado.edu)
+If you have questions, please contact the MASP staffvia email (masp@colorado.edu)